Penumbra Guide

 First, reset the testnet data from any prior testnet you may have joined:

-cargo run --bin pd --release -- testnet unsafe-reset-all
+pd testnet unsafe-reset-all

 This will delete the entire testnet data directory.